Islandora-Devops/islandora-starter-site/README.md

 The Starter site contains instructions to set up a Drupal site, but several features requre the presence of external services such as Fedora, Solr, and others (see installation instructions below).

+The Starter Site uses semantic-like versioning now, but this is only for compatibility with the tools that install it.
+The Starter Site will change major versions whenever it requires something new from the tools that create its environment (Playbook/ISLE).

 ## Quick Installation

 To launch a fully-functioning Islandora Starter site as well as the (non-Drupal)